bitcoinscalinglabs/bitcoin-ipc/docs/specs/subnet-pk.md

 ### Specifically for Stage 1:
 In Stage 1, subnets have a single validator.
 The same bitcoin user submits the `createChild()` function and the `joinChild()` function, hence becoming the single validator.
 This user defines the `subnetPK` and can produce valid `subnetMultiSig`.
-The process is the following:
+The process of creating and joining a child subnet is the following:

 - create a bitcoin key pair, call the secret and public keys `SubnetSK_A` and `subnetPK_A`, respectively
 - store locally the  `SubnetSK_A`